Muniox/Muniox/README.md

-# The journey to becoming a fullstack Javascript developer
+# My journey to becoming a fullstack Javascript developer

 ### Hi, my name is Paweł.
 I like coffee, strategy games (e.g. Total War: Warhammer) and I consider myself a treasury of unnecessary knowledge 😏